-Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.
+Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.

 What then, is faith?
 It is believing.
 We are told that it pleased God to save those who believe the Gospel (See 1 Corinthians 1:21).
 How does one come to true faith in God?
 Firstly, it is by believing the truth that Jesus Christ died for our sins and rose again.
 He not only died on the cross but, after three days, God resurrected Him.
 Just as Jesus died on our behalf, for our sins, He rose from the dead to conquer death on our behalf.
 Because He was raised back to life, He can grant spiritual life to those who come to Him by faith.
 In this way, those who are spiritually dead in sin can be born again to life.

 Dear Reader, have you believed in Jesus?
-The Bible tells us; “This is His commandment, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded us.”
-(1 John 3:23).
+The Bible tells us; “This is His commandment, that we [a]believe in the name of His Son Jesus Christ, and love one another, just as He [b]commanded us.”
+(1 John 3:23 Footnote [a] Or believe the name [b] Lit gave us a commandment).

 Remember the discussion between Jesus Christ and Nicodemus (see John, chapter 3) on being born again.
 Further on in that discussion, Jesus said:

 Many today try to come to, and be accepted by, God on the basis of the good things that they have done.
 However, good works do not earn us salvation.
 Salvation comes another way.
-The Scriptures teach; “ …But the righteous will live by his faith.”
-(Habakkuk 2:4).
+The Scriptures teach; “ …But the righteous will live by his [a]faith.”
+(Habakkuk 2:4 Footnote [a] Or faithfulness).

 Faith is more than a mental act of understanding that something is true.
 Faith is tied to repentance and surrender to God.
 One thief on the cross, beside Jesus, exercised faith.
 The Scriptures tell of how there were two criminals who were crucified along with Jesus.
 As they hung on crosses, one of these criminals blasphemed Jesus.
 The other criminal then rebuked the blasphemer, saying; “ … ‘Do you not even fear God, since you are under the same sentence of condemnation?
-And we indeed are suffering justly, for we are receiving what we deserve for our deeds; but this man has done nothing wrong.’”
-(Luke 23:40-41).
-The next verses say; “And he was saying, ‘Jesus, remember me when You come in Your kingdom!’
+And we indeed are suffering justly, for we are receiving [a]what we deserve for our deeds; but this man has done nothing wrong.’”
+(Luke 23:40-41 Footnote [a] Lit things worthy of what we have done).
+The next verses say; “And he was saying, ‘Jesus, remember me when You come [a]in Your kingdom!’
 And He said to him, ‘Truly I say to you, today you shall be with Me in Paradise.”
-(Luke 23:42-43).
+(Luke 23:42-43 Footnote [a] Or into).

 In this amazing account we see a man putting faith in Jesus and receiving forgiveness, salvation and hope.
 What did he do?
 First, he acknowledged his sin; he said that he was deserving of the penalty he was suffering.
 He acknowledged that his deeds had led him to judgment.
 Next, he acknowledged that Jesus was pure and innocent.
 Then he called out to Jesus, calling Him Lord.
 This thief put faith in Jesus.
 Jesus saved the soul of this thief and blessed him with the promise of being with Jesus in Paradise.